 When Top of the Pops first appeared in 1964 I was seven years-old and already big into music.
-It was a seminal year for the hit parade.
-One of the show’s early “personalities” was Jimmy Savile and even at that tender age I found him more than a little repulsive.
+It was a for the hit parade.
+The Beatles had just exploded leading the way to a golden age for British pop.
+One of the BBC's early “personalities” was Jimmy Savile and even at that tender age I found him more than a little repulsive.
 My fondness for radio presenters would never be great and he came over as a particularly vile specimen of the type, speaking as he did in that weird smoke and mirrors manner, managing to exude an air of gross insincerity.

 I hardly need pour more vitriol on the man however odious he was.
 The media is doing that job well enough currently with the trashing of his reputation complete.
 Actually it’s the trashing I want to draw attention to here.
 It is questionable in itself, there being something dubious in the way Savile’s demise has been orchestrated.
 Although his sins are probable it is curious how he has been posthumously convicted based on accusation alone.
 There is good reason why the legal system doesn’t do that and allows for presumption of innocence.
 For one thing, by putting burden of proof on accusers it counteracts the more natural tendency to assume guilt upon an assertion especially when the accusers are numerous.
 No such safeguard has been afforded Jimmy Savile, so he is thus branded an absolute paedophile by public decree.